iqrazaf/KindCluster/README.md

 3: Deploy Sock Shop, TeaStore, and Bookinfo apps

-4: A single Istio Gateway exposing /sock, /tea, /book via http://localhost If you would like more detail about commands, please follow Kind_Cluster_script.pdf.
+4: A single Istio Gateway exposing /sock, /tea, /book via http://localhost

+If you would like more details about commands, please follow Kind_Cluster_script.pdf.

+#  Load test to collect monitoring data (already exists in the data folder for paper experiments )
  #What the load_test.sh is doing:
  A k6 spike-load test (s1_spike.js) that hits those three apps.